stuomas/gore/README.md

 ## Syntax
 `gore run <optional parameters> <optional file path>`

-Set the parameters in the configuration file.
+Set the parameters in the configuration file in `$XDG_CONFIG_HOME/gore/config.toml`.
 For experimentation, you can also set the parameters as arguments:
 ```
   -arch
     Target architecture.